quinngl/SleepyHeads_DS4002_Project2/README.md

 #### Usage of Code
 - Download the image files and delete the "viral pneumonia" folder.
+Alternatively, download the cleaned dataset in the Data file.
 - Open the code file in R and ensure your working directory is the folder that contains the data
 - Install necessary packages
 - Run all the code in order to prepare the data, run the model, and evaluate the results